Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 $6,000 – $15,000 per semester

 Exploring global options for pursuing an MBA?
-Check out this must-read on MBA Abroad for Indian Students 2025 — colleges, fees, and how to apply made simple!
+Check out our guide on MBA Abroad for Indian Students — colleges, fees, and how to apply made simple!

 No Co-Applicant?
 No worries.
 Discover Propelld Education Loans.